Seilamuk/Seilamuk-/Android/Android-Advanced-Usage.md

 Call this method when you show the ad in your application.

 ######Parameters<br></br>
-*this* - the context of the host app
+*context* – the context of the host activity

 #####► To be called when the user clicks on the ad
 > **``public void sendClick(Context context)``**<br></br>